-Plonked outside a sleek, modern, upscale hotel, passers-by are perpetually performing double takes as they catch sight of this gleaming orb resting in a lush garden.
-The giant, ultra-realistic, fibreglass eyeball sculpture was created by artist Tony Tasset in 2007 as part of a temporary Chicago public arts display before being mothballed for several years.
-When it emerged, it spent some time in St. Louis before pitching up in Texas in 2003, when it was purchased by the hotel as part of their expansive art collection.
-Get close enough and you’ll notice the impressive attention to detail that went into its design, including the lightning-like complexity of the blue iris and its blotchy red veins.
+Another unique piece of public art in Dallas can be found plonked outside a sleek, modern, upscale hotel.
+Passers-by are perpetually performing double takes as they catch sight of this gleaming orb resting in a lush garden.
+The giant, ultra-realistic, fibreglass eyeball sculpture was created in 2007.
+Artist Tony Tasset originally designed it for a temporary Chicago public arts display, after which the eye was mothballed for several years.
+When it re-emerged, it spent some time in St. Louis before pitching up here in Dallas in or around 2013.
+Get close enough and you’ll notice the impressive attention to detail that went into its design, including the lightning-like complexity of the blue iris and its bleary red veins.

 1601 Main Street

-Look out over the whole city from Reunion Tower’s GeO-Deck
+Look out over the city from Reunion Tower’s GeO-Deck

 Viewing platforms are ten-a-penny in cities across the world, but the GeO-Deck at Chicago’s Reunion Tower is a little different.
-From 470 feet (143 metres) up visitors can take in the breath-taking 360-degree panoramic views using a variety of state-of-the-art technology including high-definition zoom cameras, touch screen monitors, and augmented reality telescopes.
-This interactive experience, enhanced by technology, is a perfect way to spend an afternoon with the family.
-Alternatively they offer special date packages to visiting couples.
-Visitors can also add their name and geographical information to a star, create an avatar and record their experience with creative illustrations.
-They also run a series of after hours events that bring common pastimes like bingo and yoga up into the sky.
+From 470 feet (143 metres) up, visitors can take in the breath-taking 360-degree panoramic views either the traditional, ocular, way.
+Alternatively, state-of-the-art technology, including high-definition zoom cameras, touch screen monitors, and augmented reality telescopes offer a more interactive viewing experience.
+This is a perfect way to spend an afternoon with the family.
+There are also special date packages for couples available.
+A series of after-hours events at this unique spot brings common pastimes like bingo and yoga up into the sky.

 See Asian art through the ages at Crow Museum

 The Crow Museum of Asian Art is one of the most unique cultural venues in the Downtown Dallas district.
-Whether it’s pioneering forms of painting from contemporary artists, to centuries-old carved jade sculptures or suits of Samurai armour, there are many marvels from the East on exhibition.
+Whether it is pioneering forms of painting from contemporary artists, to centuries-old carved jade sculptures or suits of Samurai armour, there are many marvels from Asia on exhibition.
 Both permanent and rotating exhibitions of arts from China, Japan, India and Southeast Asia are showcased, as well as a busy programme of wellness classes, yoga and meditation, lectures and gallery talks.
 Be sure to check out the pristine sculpture garden too, home to 15 contemporary and historical pieces.

 Catch a show at Morton H. Meyerson Symphony Center